Easy Engineering Science Fair Project

-My son, Brendan, is fascinated with building things and wants to be an engineer.
-For one of his elementary science fair projects, I adapted some ideas I'd seen at a teaching conference twenty years earlier about challenging kids to build things out of index cards which could hold a brick.
+My son, Brendan, has always been fascinated with building things and wants to be an engineer.
+For one of his elementary science fair projects, I adapted some ideas I'd seen at a teaching conference twenty years earlier.
+There are two parts to this project:

-Question: Why are Domes and Arches able to stay up without falling down?
+Why are domes and arches able to stay up without falling down?

-Experiment One: How Many Books can eggshells hold?
+Question 1: How many books can eggshells hold?

 - small scissors